linode/docs/docs/guides/web-servers/nginx/using-openresty/index.md

 ### CentOS/Fedora

 {{< note >}}
 The CentOS instructions here assume you are using CentOS 8 or newer.
-For CentOS 6 and 7, replace `dnf` in the commands that follow with `yum`, and the installation should work.
+For CentOS 6 and 7, replace `dnf` in the commands that follow with `yum`.
 {{< /note >}}

 1. Install the `wget` package if your system does not already have it.